Vacation rentals in Anchorage

 Anchorage is home to fascinating museums like the Anchorage Museum and the Alaska Native Heritage Center, where you can learn more about the history of Alaska and the culture of the Indigenous peoples who have resided in the region for thousands of years.
 You’ll also find a number of microbreweries and bars, many of which offer live music.
 If you’re hoping to explore more of Alaska, Anchorage is an excellent jumping-off point for other destinations in the state, and it’s easy to catch a train to Denali, Fairbanks, or Seward.

-Top things to do in Anchorage
+What are the top things to do in Anchorage?

 Tony Knowles Coastal Trail